LaunchCode-Education-Archived/csharp-web-development/src/assignments/tech-jobs-oo.rst

       new Job("Product tester", new Employer("ACME"), new Location("Desert"), new PositionType("Quality control"), new CoreCompetency("Persistence"));

 #.
-Use ``assert`` statements to test that the constructor correctly assigns the
+Use ``Assert`` statements to test that the constructor correctly assigns the
    class and value of each field.

    .. admonition:: Tip

-      The ``instanceof`` keyword can be used to check the class of an object.
+      The ``is`` keyword can be used to check the class of an object.
       The result of the comparison is a boolean.

       .. sourcecode:: csharp

-         objectName instanceof ClassName
+         objectName is ClassName VariableName

 Test the ``Equals`` Method
 ^^^^^^^^^^^^^^^^^^^^^^^^^^